Banking Basics

 Plus account

-The Monzo Plus account is the superior version of the current account.
-This account category offers additional features and benefits.
-Monzo Plus bank account users can get higher interest rates on savings, discounts on selected brands and virtual cards for secure online transactions.
 However, the Plus Account is not free.
-If you choose it as your primary bank account, you will have to pay a monthly fee.
+If you choose it as your primary bank account, you will have to pay a £5 monthly fee.

 Premium account

-The Monzo Premium Account offers customers enhanced benefits and exclusive rewards.
 It includes all the benefits of the Plus account but with additional services.
-These include travel insurance, access to airport lounges and the ability to withdraw more cash without fee limits.
-However, the Premium account’s monthly fee is higher than the Plus account.
+These include phone and travel insurance, access to airport lounges and the ability to withdraw £600 without fees.

 Business accounts

-One of Monzo’s accounts is the account for businesses, freelancers, and sole traders.
-Monzo Business Account provides a variety of budgeting tools that businesses need.
 The app allows you to raise invoices, track expenses, and calculate taxes.
 You can also integrate it with accounting software.
 This functionality allows you to easily share financial data with your accountants.

 Wise account types